 As tempting as staying indoors can be when the temperatures start to drop, we think winter shouldn’t be a time for hibernation.
 Winter days in Sydney tend to be pretty mild and the sun is still shining most of the time.
 But if that’s not enough to tempt you to leave your cosy sofa and explore the great outdoors, we’ve rounded up 5 reasons why we love climbing in winter:

-- You can truly enjoy Sydney like a local: summer is the busiest time in Sydney, but when winter rolls in, the city quietens down and returns to its regular rhythm.
-If you’re climbing in the off-peak months you will get to enjoy the city like a Sydneysider: when you descend from your Climb, stroll around the alleyways in The Rocks, score an outside table at one of Sydney’s favourite cafés or enjoy a costal walk without the crowds.
+3. You can truly enjoy Sydney like a local: summer is the busiest time in Sydney, but when winter rolls in, the city quietens down and returns to its regular rhythm.
+If you’re climbing in the off-peak months you will get to enjoy the city like a Sydneysider: when you descend from your Climb, stroll around the alleyways in The Rocks or score an outside table at one of Sydney’s favourite cafés.

 If you’re interested in climbing in winter, visit our Climbs page to find out more about our different experiences.